Protecting vulnerable populations

 Some residents of Philadelphia are at greater risk for infection or for severe disease than others.
 Members of racial and ethnic minorities have higher rates of recognized infection and severe infection than Caucasians, likely related to longstanding social disadvantage.
 People who live in congregate settings are at greater risk for infection, and those who are elderly or have chronic medical conditions are greater risk for severe disease if infected.
 We emphasize protections for these disproportionately vulnerable populations.

-Racial Equity Response Plan
+Interim Racial Equity Plan

-After recognizing significant disparities in case rates, hospitalizations, and deaths among African American and Latinx city residents, the Department of Public Health developed an Interim Racial Equity Response Plan that addresses seven key areas of concern:
+After recognizing significant disparities in case rates, hospitalizations, and deaths among African American and Latinx city residents, the Department of Public Health developed an Interim Racial Equity Plan that addresses seven key areas of concern:

 - Access to COVID-19 testing